 No employee should work more than their assigned time without the knowledge and prior approval of the supervisor.

 Compensatory time is hours physically worked over 40 hours in a work week by non-exempt University employees.
 The extra hours worked accrue at time and a half.
-Compensatory time off shall not exceed a total of 120 hours (80 hours of actual work time) at any point in time and should be used in a reasonable period of time, generally within a twelve-month period from when accrued.
+Compensatory time off shall not exceed a total of 60 hours at any point in time and should be used in a reasonable period of time, generally within a twelve-month period from when accrued.

 Overtime is hours physically worked over 40 hours in a work week by non-exempt University employees.
 The employee will receive compensatory time for the extra hours at time and a half unless overtime pay is approved, in advance, by the employee's budget officer.

 When calculating overtime or compensatory time, fractions of hours of 15 minutes or more can be compensated for overtime and are to be reported in hundredths of hours.
 The following chart can be used to calculate overtime worked and to maintain an accurate daily record.

 - 8 to 22 minutes = 0.25 hr

 - 23 to 37 minutes = 0.50 hr

 - 38 to 52 minutes = 0.75 hr